 Yes.
 Students must meet all eligibility requirements listed above – otherwise, the award will be forfeited.

-Along with the majority of independent colleges and universities across New York State, St. Joseph's College has decided not to opt in to the Enhanced Tuition Award program at this time due to the uncertainty of how the program's restrictions could potentially impact our students.
+St. Joseph's College has decided not to opt in to the Enhanced Tuition Award program at this time.
 In partnership with its New York State elected officials, the College will monitor the ETA program and evaluate whether or not to participate for the 2019-20 academic year.

 Students should consider factors such as class size, retention rates and graduation rates, along with affordability when selecting a college.
 St. Joseph’s College has a combined campus – including Brooklyn and Long Island – six-year graduation rate of 72% and an 85% first-year retention rate, both of which are well above the national average.
 A faculty to student ratio of 14:1 means smaller class sizes, where students are able to get individual attention and engage with their professors on a personal level.
 St. Joseph’s offers competitive financial aid packages, awarding over $25 million in grants and scholarships during the 2015-16 academic year.
 Our grants and scholarships are more flexible than the Excelsior or Enhanced Tuition Award Program - there are no residency or work requirements attached, and our institutional grants and scholarships will not be converted into a loan.